JonathanPWindle/motion-in-betweening-reading/slides/review.md

 * State encoder - Current character pose, expressed as a concatenation of the root velocity ($r_t$), joint-local quaternions ($q_t$) and feet-contact binary values ($c_t$)
 * Target encoder - very similar
 * Offset - Encoder Current offset from the target keyframe to the current pose, expressed as a concatenation of linear differences between root positions and orientations and between joint-local quaternions.

+--

+* encoders are all fully-connected Feed-Forward Networks